eternadox/some-dumb-calculator/out/production/some-dumb-calculator/README.md

-# some-dumb-systems.calculator
+# some-dumb-systems.Calculator
-My mission is to make this into a fully functional systems.calculator with a lot of features.
+My mission is to make this into a fully functional systems.Calculator with a lot of features.